saumya/react-cordova-101/README.md

 React&Cordova
 ================

-Project settings.

- - There will be 2 folders here.
+There will be 2 folders here.

  - part_react
  - part_cordova